spudtrooper/minimalcli/use-case.md

 ## tl;dr

-Create https://unofficial-opentable-api.herokuapp.com/, which is like http://opentable.herokuapp.com/api but more, with next-to-no additional effort than just calling that API.
+I created https://unofficial-opentable-api.herokuapp.com/, which is like http://opentable.herokuapp.com/api but more, with next-to-no additional effort than just calling that API.

 ## Overview